-Find out the facts about good oral hygiene.
+Find out the facts about proper oral hygiene.

 In general, the tongue, with its rough surface, is the most common source of bad breath.
 "Tongue scrapers" are very effective in keeping the tongue clean.